nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 # Introduction

-This document explains how to write new contracts for CKB.
+This document explains how to write new scripts for CKB.

 # Transaction Model